zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/installing-liferay-dxp/installation-overview.md

 ## Next Steps

 There are many ways to further configure and customize a Liferay DXP installation, depending on your needs.
-See the following topics for further information:
+See the following topics for more information:

 * [Setting up Marketplace](./setting-up-marketplace.md)
 * Configuration Overview